Reviews in this issue:

 With acoustic guitar providing the rhythmic backdrop, Solitude allows Silvestri to indulge in some liquid dynamics on electric lead whilst the title track In My Universe continues the mellow acoustic mood before establishing a memorable electric guitar theme, the album's highpoint in my opinion.
 The penultimate and playful Joy Of Life has a lightweight jazz-funk feel leaving the serene I Don't Know Why to close proceedings on a touchingly lyrical note.

-Gianluca Silvestri is without question a skillful musician able to extract a variety of moods and emotions from his chosen instrument.
+Gianluca Silvestri is without question a skilful musician able to extract a variety of moods and emotions from his chosen instrument.
 Personally, I prefer his more melodic, free flowing style than I do his stop-start, angular technique where there is a tendency to end each phrase with a sustained, sometimes distorted note.
 That aside, there's no denying that he knows his way around a fretboard and if the likes of Joe Satriani, Steve Vai, Steve Morse and the aforementioned Scott Henderson float your boat then this is definitely worth your considered attention.

 Conclusion: 7 out of 10